awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2017-pspnet-eng.md

 ![Figure 5.
 Illustration of auxiliary loss in ResNet101.](../../.gitbook/assets/61/aux_loss.png)

-Apart from the main branch using softmax loss to train the final classifier, another classifier is applied after the fourth stage.
+Increasing depth of network may introduce additional optimization difficulty.
+As in [9], to promote learning for each module layer, some small networks were attached to output of that module.
+This network typically has a couple of convolutional layers followed by fully connected layers that produce final classification prediction.
+In PSPNet, decoding part composed of pyramid pooling and upsampling is used to output final pixel-level prediction in the sub-module of backbone.
+Apart from the main branch using softmax loss to train the final classifier, this additional classifier is applied after the fourth stage.
 An example of this deeply supervised ResNet101 model is illustrated in Fig. 5.
 This auxiliary loss helps optimize the learning process, while the master branch loss takes the most responsibility.

 ## 4. Experiment & Result